sayakbiswas/BranchToolVR/README.md

 - [x] Remap the new curve button to the touchpad
 - [x] Remap the create sphere action to the trigger
 - [ ] Collision between voxels and the ray from controller to generate spheres
-	- [ ] Instead make the controller pointer shorter and use the tip to generate spheres, no collision detection necessary
+	- [x] Instead make the controller pointer shorter and use the tip to generate spheres, no collision detection necessary
 - [x] Make the branch point marking spheres smaller
-- [x] Export curve coefficients and points
+- [x] Export curve control points
+- [x] Import script for the traced curves using blender python
 - [ ] Generate isosurface of tumor from the point cloud and export
+- [x] Export volumetric hex mesh for carvable organ

 ## Libraries used:
 * OpenGL